flipz357/flipz357.github.io/_posts/2025-08-26-llm-parsing-amr.md

 What does this mean?
 For me this shows that LLMs have difficulties in following strict plans, even when fine-tuned.
 I find this somewhat intuitive, since they excel in pragmatics and also seem reasonably creative.
 Constraining their "wild nature" into a formal corset might limit their capabilities in other important NLP tasks, like dialogue or summarization, where no strict human guidelines can be defined.

-Still, this shows that in tasks where utmost strictness and rule-following are required, LLMs may not be the best tools available.
+Still, this shows that in tasks where utmost strictness and rule-following are required, LLMs may not always be the best tools available.

 But is this inability to parse AMR really a problem, or just evidence that LLMs aren’t the right tool for this particular job?
 Maybe it’s less a red flag and more a reminder that non-LLM systems and LLMs can complement one another.